Lendermarket Review

 Lendermarket’s buyback guarantee does not come with significant benefits compared to other P2P lending platforms.

-Note that most loans on Lendermarket are automatically extended up to six times.
-If you have therefore invested in a 30-day consumer loan, chances are that your investment will be locked up to 240 days which consists of 180 days of loan term + 60 days until the buyback is executed.
-There is no secondary market on Lendermarket, meaning your liquidity is limited.
+If you have invested in a 30-day consumer loan, chances are that your investment will be locked up to 240 days, which consists of 180 days of loan term + 60 days until the buyback is executed.

 Diversification

 The diversification of your portfolio provides better protection than any buyback guarantee.
+This isn't, however, the case for investors with exposure to Lendermarket.

-If you wish to learn more about the listed lending partners, we suggest reviewing the documentation on Lendermarket's website under "Loan Originators".
+If you wish to learn more about the listed lending partners, we suggest reviewing the documentation on Lendermarket's website under "Loan Originators."

 Is Lendermarket Safe?